ajdavidson/bad-bank/README.md

 ## :eye_speech_bubble: About ##

 Front End Banking simulator with react.
+Global Context Data is saved to Local Browser storage and persists after browser is closed.

 ## :sparkles: Features ##